Sergi-Virgili/CollectionVue/README.md

 # CoLeCT

 Free Social App MVP for your Collections.

+Use Vue.js (SPA), Laravel 6 and MySql

 ## Clone Repository